kylesnowschwartz/hangman_rails/user_stories.md

     So that I don't guess the same thing twice
   I want to see the board
     so that I can more easily fill in the blanks
-  I want to see the board to change after I make a valid and correct guess
+  I want to see the board change after I make a valid and correct guess
     so that I know what the fuck has happened
   I want to see my lives remaining
     so that I am incentivized to make better guesses